What is Presence Analytics?

-The internet of things and Bloom Intelligence have created an opportunity for offline businesses to utilize WiFi sensors to collect, analyze and react to customer behavior data in real time.
-Even if they don’t log into your WiFi.
-Bloom captures detailed, valuable presence analytics from your customers that you could never see before.
+The internet of things and Bloom Intelligence have created an opportunity for offline businesses to utilize WiFi sensors.
+Sensors collect, analyze, and react to customer behavior data in real-time.

 What Is Presence Analytics?

-Presence analytics, also known as location analytics or WiFi analytics, refers to customer behavior data that is collected and tracked using customer mobile devices and your physical location’s WiFi access point(s).
+Presence analytics, also known as location analytics or WiFi analytics, refers to customer behavior data that is collected.
+This is tracked using customer mobile devices and your physical location’s WiFi access point(s).